broeker/spacebook/pages/privacy.md

 ## Level two: Encryption

-If you wish to you put your site behind a password, you can do so by following the [password protection](/encryption) instructions.
+If privacy is a priority and you wish to you put your site behind a password, you can do so by following the [password protection](/encryption) instructions.
 This will encrypt all of your files, and require all users to enter a password before viewing.

 ## Level three: Basic authentication